ladybug-tools/honeybee-openstudio-gem/README.md

 ```
 gem install openstudio-extension
 ```
-Then, the specific dependencies of this measure can be installed by running:
+Then, the specific dependencies of this repository can be installed by running:
 ```
 cd honeybee-openstudio-gem
 bundle update